katiezypher/VBSteganography/README.md

 Written in VB6.0 in 2002

+It may require the following files to run:
+COMDLG32.OCX
+MSCOMCTL.OCX
+RICHTX32.OCX
+MSVBVM60.DLL

 This program allows you to:

 1) Encrypt text and save it to a text file.